macsgharces/flexAdvisorAPI/README.md

 Install Insonmia for headless API testing https://insomnia.rest/

-Check our API documentation on how to access/retrieve data :)
+Check our API documentation (apiary.apib) on how to access/retrieve data using our API's :)